 Let this place, this community, and its people help you navigate your direction in life.

 The tools listed below play an important part in helping you define your path during and after Westmont by acknowledging your abilities, understanding your values and what matters to you most, and recognizing your transferable skills.
 Schedule an appointment on Handshake to uncover your values and dig deeper.

 Resources & Tools to help Shape Your Story

-Picking a major(s) is a big deal.
-Talk it though with professors, parents and others what know you well.
-Meet with a Career Counselor to discover the "what and why" behind areas of study that interest you.
+Picking your major(s) is a big deal, so talk it though with professors, parents and others that know you well.
+Meet with a Career Counselor to discover good-fit majors for you!